Russian Peacekeepers Close Down Another Post In Azerbaijan's Karabakh

 post of the Russian peacekeeping contingent temporarily stationed

-in the Karabakh region of Azerbaijan has been closed in the Aghdere
+in the Karabakh region of Azerbaijan has been closed in Shusha, the

 Meanwhile, spokesperson for the Russian Foreign Ministry Maria